Girl Recovering After Falling Into Rhino Enclosure At Brevard Zoo

 MELBOURNE (CBSMiami) – A toddler is recovering in the hospital after falling into a rhino exhibit at the Brevard Zoo.

-Zoo officials said the one-year-old girl slipped between a set of steel poles during an educational experience and came into contact with the snout – the area just under the horn – of one of their white rhinos.
+Zoo officials said the two-year-old girl slipped between a set of steel poles during an educational experience and came into contact with the snout – the area just under the horn – of one of their white rhinos.
 Her father reportedly jumped in after her.

 She was pulled from the area and taken to the hospital.
 Her mother was also taken to the hospital to be treated for injuries and has been released.